ebrahimpichka/ebrahimpichka.github.io/_pages/about.md

 ---

 I'm currently a MSc.
-Student and Research Assistant in the Industrial Engineering Department at University of Windsor under ther the supervision of [Dr. Guoqing Zhang](https://www.uwindsor.ca/engineering/mame/337/dr-guoqing-zhang).
+Student and Research Assistant in the Industrial Engineering Department at University of Windsor under the supervision of [Dr. Guoqing Zhang](https://www.uwindsor.ca/engineering/mame/337/dr-guoqing-zhang).

 My research interests primarily cover a broad range of topics in machine learning and optimization in both applied and theoretical sense.
 To mention a few:
 - Graph representation learning, and geometric deep learning.